hydro-informatics/hydro-informatics.github.io/pages/python-advanced/gui.md

 ## Design, place and modify widgets

 The above code examples use both the `OBJECT.grid()` and the `OBJECT.pack()` methods (geometry managers) to place widgets in the GUI.
 There is one additional geometry manager in the shape of the `place` method.
-Which of the geometry managers you want to use is entirely up to you - there are pros and cons for all geometry managers.
+Which of the geometry managers you want to use is entirely up to you - there are pros and cons for all geometry managers:

+* `pack`
+    - automatically places widgets within a box
+    - works best for simple GUIs, where all widgets are in one column or row
+    - complex layouts can be handled with complicated workarounds (tip: do not try)
+* `place`
+    - places widgets at absolute or relative *x*-*y* positions
+    - works well for graphical arrangements of widgets
+* `grid`
+    - places widgets in columns and rows of a grid
+    - works well with table-like apps and structured layouts

 To enable more graphical flexibility, widgets accept many optional keywords to change their foreground (`fg`) or background (`bg`) color.
 In addition, widgets can be modified with the `tk.OBJECT.config(PARAMETER_TO_CONMFIGURE=NEW_CONFIG)` method.

-The following sections provide more details on the `place` and `grid` geometry managers and illustrate some keyword arguments as well as widget methods to modify widgets.
+The following sections provide more details on the `place` and `grid` geometry managers (the relevant functions of `pack` are already above shown: `pack()` -  that is basically all) and illustrate some keyword arguments as well as widget methods to modify widgets.

 ### Place with `place` and use object colors